 HPWH manufacturers have been actively participating in various LSHPWH laboratory and field pilot projects over the past five years, such as the 2018 BPA study.
-Rheem is currently participating in a load shifting pilot project with PG&E which raises the HPWH storage tank setpoint to 140°F in the afternoon.
-This pilot effort is in anticipation for PG&E's WattSaver LSHPWH program that is planned for mid-2020 rollout.
-In strategically overheating storage, the HPWHs will shape their electrical load profile to better align with the renewable generation characteristics of California's electrical grid.
+Rheem is currently participating in a load shifting pilot project with PG&E in which the HPWH storage tank setpoint is raised to 140°F in the afternoon.
+This pilot effort is in anticipation for PG&E's WattSaver LSHPWH program that is planned for mid-to-late

+2020 rollout8.
+In strategically overheating the storage tank, the HPWHs will shape their electrical load profile to better align with the renewable generation characteristics of California's electrical grid.
 Heating above normal setpoints, up to ~140°F, will have implications on HPWH operating efficiency but does not place any undue demands on the equipment itself which already has capabilities to operate to those tank temperatures or higher (in fact users may adjust the set point up to 140°F on all currently available products).

 Each manufacturer has taken their own proprietary approach in developing control logic to determine how their units will respond to various control signals.
 Much of this will continue to evolve in the coming months and years as various activities currently underway move towards completion.
-The finalization of JA13 (which is anticipated in before June 2020) will continue to gather input from a range of manufacturers and other stakeholders in defining the minimum eligibility requirements.
-The impact of the Washington state legislation, as well as finalization of ENERGY STAR's grid connected water heater specification will also inform manufacturer's LSHPWH design strategies.
+The recent adoption of JA13, the impact of the Washington state legislation, and the finalization of ENERGY STAR's grid connected water heater specification will also inform manufacturer's LSHPWH control strategies.
 Based on product offerings and capabilities of new and emerging HPWHs (as observed at the SMUD Statewide Advanced Water Heating Initiative Meeting and Heat Pump Water Heater Exposition held January 23rd and 24th, 2020), all the major manufacturers (including AO Smith, Bradford White, General Electric, and Rheem, among others) are working towards implementing grid connected LSHPWH capabilities, including implementing CTA-2045, in the near term.
-From a technical feasibility perspective, there should not be any significant barriers for the industry to develop these water heaters and control capabilities at a fairly low incremental cost over standard HPWH products (see cost discussion in Section 5.2).
-It is the expectation of the Statewide CASE Team that all the major manufacturers are supportive of this technology area as it offers significant market share growth potential.
+From a technical feasibility perspective, there should not be any significant barriers for the industry to develop these water heaters and control capabilities at a low incremental cost over standard HPWH products (see cost discussion in Section 5.2).
+The Statewide CASE Team feels that all the major manufacturers are supportive of this technology area as it offers significant market share growth potential.